BZIvanov/Learning-SQL/PostgreSQL/joins/inner-join.md

 ) AS activities ON activities.user_id = users.id;
 ```

-or alternative syntax using common table expression
+or alternative syntax using Common Table Expression

 ```sql
 WITH activities AS (